Crowd Density Safety Calculator

 Do not treat those bands as universal legal limits.
 They are practical planning signals.
 A calm seated audience in a clearly marked hall behaves differently from a moving festival crowd pressed toward a stage front.
 The purpose of the bands is to help you decide when to add space, cap attendance, adjust barriers, redeploy staff, or review your egress plan in more detail.

-Limitations and Assumptions
+Limitations and Assumptions for Crowd Density Planning

-This calculator uses average values, and averages always smooth out the peaks that cause the most trouble.
+This crowd density safety calculator uses average values, and averages always smooth out the peaks that cause the most trouble.
 The tool does not model local hotspots, directional movement, shockwaves in dense crowds, queue spillback, stage-front compression, stairs, slopes, alcohol effects, weather sheltering, or sudden changes in audience behavior.
 It also assumes that the seated percentage meaningfully reduces pressure in the standing area.
 That may be a fair approximation for grandstands and fixed seating, but it may be less accurate when seats are informal and people repeatedly move between zones.

 The exit estimate is also simplified.
 Real egress depends on route geometry, clear width, turning points, door operation, obstacles, staff control, and whether some exits are less attractive or harder to find than others.
 In many venues, not all exits share the load equally.
 One wide, obvious route may attract a large fraction of the crowd while a smaller side exit stays underused.
 If your plan depends on perfect distribution across exits, you should assume the real-world outcome will be less balanced and test more conservative scenarios.